JiaojiaoYe1994/jiaojiaoye.github.com/posts/paper/img_translation_paper.md

 * Idea
 1. Image synthesis
-2. Image manipulation
-add additional feature maps
+2. Image manipulation by adding additional feature maps

 perform Autoencoder and KMeans Cluster to encode diffenerent features of style.
 At test time, randomly choose one cluster as style feature and concatenat with semantic label maps as input to generator